Package 'markovDP'

 pi

-a vector with value function representing the state utilities (expected sum of discounted rewards from that point on).
-If model is a solved model, then the state utilities are taken from the solution.
+a vector with estimated state values representing a value function.
+If model is a solved model, then the state values are taken from the solution.

 k_backups